AI Summary of Peer-Reviewed Research

 Research area:Economic geographySustainability and Climate Change GovernanceSustainability

-What the researchers tested: The researchers treated urban green development capacity as a measurable proxy for urban sustainability and built a multidimensional assessment framework.
-They used the entropy weight–TOPSIS method, a ranking and evaluation approach, to analyze Qingdao longitudinally from 2014 to 2023 and to compare 24 coastal cities in eastern China in 2023.
+The researchers built a multidimensional assessment framework covering economic development, technological innovation, green transformation performance, and green coordination capacity.
+They used the entropy weight–TOPSIS method, a ranking and evaluation technique, for a longitudinal analysis of Qingdao from 2014 to 2023 and a cross-sectional comparison of 24 coastal cities in eastern China in 2023.

 Key points

-• The authors report that post-2020 growth in Qingdao accelerated after structural and policy adjustments.
+• The study found that post-2020 growth in Qingdao accelerated after structural and policy adjustments.

-• In 2023, the highest-performing cities had sustainability capacity levels nearly twice those of the lowest-performing cities.
+• Across 24 coastal cities, the highest sustainability capacity levels were nearly twice those of the lowest.

 • Cities with stronger technological innovation intensity and institutional coordination performed better.

-• The study uses entropy weight–TOPSIS to benchmark urban sustainability capacity.
+• The study used an entropy weight–TOPSIS framework to evaluate urban green development capacity.

 Disclosure